venetucci/personal-website/_pages/fibers.md

     <img src="/images/letter3.jpg" alt="Mountains" style="width:100%">
   </div>
 </div>
-We’re using thread and fabric in matching colors as a callback to an embroidery practice called whitework that gradually disappeared over the 20th century, where white embroidery was used on white fabric.
-We used ChatGPT to come up with a color scheme for the quilt, asking it to suggest colors and a layout inspired by San Francisco.
-It gave us some colors associated with mechanical components of the city, like the orange of the bridge and cable car red, alongside natural components, like foggy gray and ocean blue.
+They chose to use thread and fabric in matching colors as a callback to an embroidery practice called whitework that gradually disappeared over the 20th century, where white embroidery was used on white fabric.
+They used ChatGPT to come up with a color scheme for the quilt, asking it to suggest colors and a layout inspired by San Francisco.
+It gave them colors associated with mechanical components of the city, like the orange of the bridge and cable car red, alongside natural components, like foggy gray and ocean blue.

 <img src="/images/textilechatgpt.jpg" class="spacer center">